Associate Professor

 ... and more enabling high-fidelity analysis of human movement.

-MSc and PhD candidates: I am currently accepting MSc/PhD inquiries from candidates interested in running research, footwear studies, barefootedness, triceps surae muscles, Achilles tendon, ACL and jump-landing mechanics, and screening for risk of injuries in sport.
+MSc and PhD candidates: Kim Hebert-Losier is currently accepting MSc/PhD inquiries from candidates interested in running research, footwear studies, barefootedness, triceps surae muscles, Achilles tendon, and screening for risk of lower-limb injuries in sport.

 UNIVERSITY OF WAIKATO APPOINTMENTS